How EQ can make you a better leader

 For this expert series, we will focus on Brian; a successful 41-year old executive newly hired to a consulting firm that works exclusively with the United States Department of Defense.
 Most of Brian’s direct reports are about 10 to 15 years his senior with advanced degrees.
 Brian’s insecurities about his age, lack of a post-graduate degree and inexperience with advanced research projects have been a cause of great stress since he’s started his new job.
 While working at his new job, he was introduced to an assessment focused on the Emotional Intelligence subscales, which he saw as an opportunity to sharpen his self-awareness and relationship building skills.
 Feeling how he had been lately; he eagerly engaged in the EI process to gain insights.

 The first step for anyone engaging in this process is to have a deeper understanding of the EQ-i 2.0 model and its various subscales.
-These include, but are not limited to, Self-Perception, Self-Expression, Interpersonal skills, Decision Making skills, and Stress management.
+These include, but are not limited to, Self-Perception, Self-Expression, Interpersonal skills, Decision-Making Skills, and Stress management.
 Brian was asked to do a self-assessment as to how often, easily, and consistently he engages with each element in his daily life.
-This helped him reflect about what his daily processes are and what helps and hinder his progress within the workplace.
+This helped him reflect on what his daily processes are and what helps and hinder his progress within the workplace.

 What it takes: